 Immerse yourself in the world-famous threads on display here at the Paisley Arts Centre!

 One of the top things to do in Paisley on the event calendar is the Paisley Beer Festival.

-Many come to Paisley just to experience the festival and get a taste of some of the best beers that the country has to offer.
+Held annually in April at Paisley Town Hall, many come to Paisley to experience the festival and taste some of the best beers that the country has to offer.

 The Bungalow is an ethical and independent music venue in the heart of Paisley.

-Originally The Bungalow was based on Renfrew Road during the seventies to the eighties.
-Bands such as The Buzzcocks, Echo and the Bunnymen, The Jam, and The Clash all played here to sell our crowds.
+Originally The Bungalow was based on Renfrew Road from the seventies to the eighties.
+Bands such as The Buzzcocks, Echo and the Bunnymen, The Jam, and The Clash all played here.

 Gigs are held here regularly, so keep your eye for the next Scottish star to join the list above!

 One of our favourite things to do in Paisley is a trip to Paisley Abbey.